As of July 2015, there are over 1.5 million apps in the App Store and 1.6 million apps in the Google Play Store.

 1. Build a product that solves a problem: Really amazing apps solve a glaring problem.
 Do you hate standing on the corner on a freezing cold night in an attempt to try to wave down a taxi cab?
 Use Lyft.
 Do you want to learn a language but don’t want to commute 45 minutes to sit in a classroom?
 Use Duolingo.
 Solve a problem.
 And do it in an awesome way.
 This will drive word of mouth referrals.
 Speaking of referrals…

 2. Build a referral program: Incentivize your early users to refer your app to their friends.
-Uber did a fantastic job by leveraging $10 ride credits for people that referred the app to others:
+Uber & DiDi did a fantastic job by offering ride credits for people that referred the app to others:

 3. Build a wait list: People want what they can’t have.
 A wait list helps you capture demand and build a database of emails early.
 When you announce your app is generally available, you’ll have a long list (hopefully thousands) of people ready to download it.
 You can easily build a website landing page through platforms like Wix.com, Unbounce, or Squarespace and use this to capture email.